Education and training

 High-school and vocational education

-Vantaa youth with immigrant backgrounds are entitled to apply for the same high-school and vocational studies as everybody else.
+Vantaa youth with immigrant backgrounds are entitled to apply for the same high-school studies and vocational studies as everybody else.
 Apply for a study place at a high school or vocational institution through the national joint application process.
+More infomation about high school studies (in Finnish), and more infomation about vocational studies (in Finnish).